 • a significantly better functioning infrastructure that provides meaningful opportunities for shared governance.

-During 2014-2015, we worked to develop a comprehensive, data-driven plan that further defined our vision, assessed our current environment, identified needs and the associated costs, and then set forth strategies and tactics for addressing those needs.
-Through the work of campus and community constituents, we formally assessed the university and strategically analyzed what it takes to become a Top Tier Institution.
-We examined our organizational structure, our policies and culture, and our leadership and staffing.
-The process resulted in agreed-upon, transparent, and measurable goals for moving forward.
+During 2014-2015, a comprehensive, data-driven plan was developed that further defined the vision, assessed the current environment, identified needs and the associated costs, and then set forth strategies and tactics for addressing those needs.
+Through the work of campus and community constituents, the university formally assessed and strategically analyzed what it would take to become a Top Tier Institution.
+The organizational structure, policies, culture, leadership, and staffing were examined.
+The process resulted in agreed-upon and transparent goals for moving forward.

-In addition to the foundational goal of Infrastructure and Shared Governance, there are four core themes/pathway goal areas:
+In addition to the foundational goal of Infrastructure and Shared Governance, there were four core themes/pathway goal areas:

 • Student Achievement